octokit/octokit.rb/README.md

 by the API - for example:

 * A `400 Bad Request` response will lead to an `Octokit::BadRequest` error
-* a `403 Forbidden` error with a "rate limited exceeded" message will lead to a `Octokit::TooManyRequests` error
+* A `403 Forbidden` error with a "rate limited exceeded" message will lead to a `Octokit::TooManyRequests` error

 All of the different exception classes inherit from `Octokit::Error` and